Well, we have arrived in Port Vila!!

-There was an elderly Lady who’s leg was healed from my Group.
+There was an elderly lady whose leg was healed by my group.

-There was one little Boy who had been badly burnt.
-It was heart-breaking (as I imagined what it must have been like with Kieren – my Husband when he got burnt as well)
+There was one little boy who had been badly burnt.
+It was heart-breaking (as I imagined what it must have been like with Kieren – my husband, when he got burnt as a child)

-As I prayed I pleaded with God to heal this little Boy & restore his skin but nothing happened.
-This disappointed me but apparently some healings happen days afterwards & people have the faith that this will be, so his Mum and Uncle were so happy that we prayed for him.
+As I prayed, I pleaded with God to heal this little boy and restore his skin but nothing happened.
+This disappointed me, but apparently some healings happen days afterwards and people have the faith that this will be.
+His Mum and Uncle were so happy that we prayed for him.

 I will never forget the smell of his flesh.

-My other team members prayed for a baby who was part of a Mormon Family.
-We then left but I felt God say – “go back to them…do not walk away” I walked off, worried what I’d say to them as they spoke little English so the youth pastor from “Fathers House” was with us and was translating.
+My other team members prayed for a baby who was part of a Mormon family.
+We then left, but I felt God say – “go back to them…do not walk away” I walked off, worried what I’d say to them as they spoke little English.
+The youth pastor from “Fathers House” was with us and was translating.

-I explained the “steps to peace” to him and he said that he would translate but the moment I spoke, God opened their ears and they understood me perfectly!
-I asked them to repent and then brought them both to Christ.
+I explained the “steps to peace” to him and he said that he would translate, but the moment I spoke God opened their ears and they understood me perfectly!
+I asked them to repent and then led them both to Christ.
 Praise God

-I then prayed & asked God to heal their son who has whooping cough.
+I then prayed and asked God to heal their son who has whooping cough.

-This evening we had a movie night called “Son of God” at the Fathers House…All of the community were invited – there were 5 salvations in total.
+This evening we had a movie night called “Son of God” at the Fathers House…All of the community were invited – there were five salvations in total.

 I need time for prayer and to renew my spirit…tomorrow is another busy day.